Amalie Rothschild: Teaching

-Philanthropist, art patron, advocate
+Philanthropy

-Soon after the end of World War II Rothschild took the first of many influential positions within the Baltimore arts community.
-Between 1948 and 1950 she was president of the city's Artists' Union.
-In 1952 she initiated the idea and helped to found the Baltimore Outdoor Art Festival which was subsequently held for nearly a quarter of a century in Druid Hill Park.
-In the late 1950s she chaired the artists committee of the Baltimore Museum of Art and helped to found an artists' cooperative called Gallery One.
+Between 1948 and 1950, she was president of the city's Artists' Union.
+In 1952, she initiated the idea and helped to found the Baltimore Outdoor Art Festival which was subsequently held for nearly a quarter of a century in Druid Hill Park.
+In the late 1950s, she chaired the artists committee of the Baltimore Museum of Art and helped to found an artists' cooperative called Gallery One.
 During the 1960s she pulled back from commitments such as these and for the rest of her life was somewhat more selective in the leadership roles she chose to take.
-In 2001 she commented on this change: "I’ve been on every committee imaginable...and always was a leader in all these various things when I was younger.
+In 2001, she commented on this change: "I’ve been on every committee imaginable...and always was a leader in all these various things when I was younger.
 And finally I got to the point of where I wasn’t having enough time to do my own work, I was always on the telephone.
 And I started to say no to everything.
 And after a while I became isolated, and I said, 'Oh, this won’t do either.'
 So then gradually I started saying yes again.
 I try to reach a happy medium of being involved in the city."

-In the late 1970s and early 1980s she was on the board of trustees, first of the Baltimore Museum of Art, then of Maryland Art Place, and finally of the Maryland Institute, her alma mater, until she resigned 3 days before her death.
-In 1993 the State Arts Council and Maryland Citizens for the Arts organization gave Rothschild and her husband a Maryland Medici Award for their major contributions to the arts (his in music, hers in fine art).
+In the late 1970s and early 1980s, she was on the board of trustees, first of the Baltimore Museum of Art, then of Maryland Art Place, and finally of the Maryland Institute, her alma mater, until she resigned 3 days before her death.
+In 1993, the State Arts Council and Maryland Citizens for the Arts organization gave Rothschild and her husband a Maryland Medici Award for their major contributions to the arts (his in music, hers in fine art).
 In 2000, recognizing her many years of service to the arts community, the State of Maryland made her the second recipient of the Maryland Arts Lifetime Achievement Award.